stuffedwombat/stuffedwombat.github.io/games.md

 **current projects**
 - design consulting for "We Are Screwed" by Rarebyte
-- some more design consulting
 - still waiting to release first commercial game
-- trying to make one game / week?
+- making one game per month.
+- super secret, super cool thing.

 **good games**
 - <a href="https://www.newgrounds.com/portal/view/722470" target="_blank">Detiled</a> (2018) The ground is gone.